-Thus we summarise from our study that USG is a useful aid in airway assessment for predicting difficult BMV in perioperative settings.
+Thus we summarise from our study that USG is a useful aid in airway assessment for predicting difficult airway in perioperative settings.

-Thus USG being noninvasive and easily available equipment we recommend its further use for anticipation of difficult BMV, though more studies are needed to clearly define its role and protocols for the same.
-In the present scenario it is at best suggested that USG is an additive aid to clinical tests for predicting difficult BMV of patients.
+Thus USG being noninvasive and easily available equipment we recommend its further use in airway assessment, though more studies are needed to clearly define its role and protocols for the same.
+In the present scenario it is at best suggested that USG is an additive aid to clinical tests for predicting difficult airway of patient.